matter-labs/zksync-web-era-docs/docs/dev/fundamentals/testnet.md

 The only other place where using zkSync SDK is required is during contract deployment.
 This can be easily done through our hardhat plugin.

-## Hello World on zkSync
+## Quickstart on zkSync

-Check out our step-by-step [tutorial](../developer-guides/hello-world.md), where you will learn:
+Check out our step-by-step [quickstart guide](../developer-guides/hello-world.md), where you will learn:

 - How to install zkSync hardhat plugin and deploy smart contracts with it.
 - How to build the front-end for your dApp using the `zksync-web3` library.